LibreQoE/LibreQoS/README.md

 ## How to use
 * Add linux interface bridge br0 to the two dedicated interfaces
-    * For example on Ubuntu 20.04 which uses NetPlan, you would add the following to the .yaml file in /etc/netplan/
+    * For example on Ubuntu Server 20.04 which uses NetPlan, you would add the following to the .yaml file in /etc/netplan/
 ```
 bridges:
     br0:
       interfaces:
-           - eth3
            - eth4
+           - eth5
 ```
 * Modify setting parameters in LibreQoS.py to suit your environment
 * Run: